zlatinb/muwire/doc/wire-protocol.md

 }
 ```

-#### "Ping"

-Sent when the leaf wants to find the addresses of more ultrapeers to connect to.
-Other than the header this message has no payload.

 #### "Search"

 Sent by a leaf or ultrapeer when performing a search.
 Contains the reply-to b64 destination for signed I2P datagrams.